Levi’s Sees Solid Revenue Growth in the Third Quarter

 “Our strategy to diversify the business continued with strong results,” said Chip Bergh, Levi’s president and chief executive.
 “Globally, we are selling a T-shirt every second, and we have done so for the last two years.”

 Levi’s net income for the third quarter ending Aug.
-26 grew 45 percent to $130 million while its revenues rose 10 percent to $1.4 billion.
+26 grew 45 percent to $130 million while its revenues inched up 10 percent to $1.4 billion.
 Net income growth came from primarily lower income taxes, higher operating income and gains on the company’s hedging contracts compared with losses in the third quarter of 2017.

 Asia’s revenues jumped 8 percent to $196 million.